Judean provisional government: Disbandment

 The provisional government became obsolete in the year 68, when inter-rebel strife led to the killing of most of its members.
 According to the historian Josephus, Ananus incited the people to rise up against the Zealots who were in control of the Temple.
 The forces of Ananus besieged the Zealots who held the Temple.
-When John of Giscala led the Zealots to believe that Ananus had contacted the Roman General Vespasian for assistance in retaking control of all Jerusalem, the Zealots, driven to desperation, asked the Edomites (Idumeans) for assistance in preventing the delivery of the city to the Romans.
-When the Edomites arrived, the Zealots opened the gates of Jerusalem to them, and the Edomites slaughtered ben Hanan's (Ananus ben Ananus) forces, killing him as well.
+When John of Gischala led the Zealots to believe that Ananus had contacted the Roman general Vespasian for assistance in retaking control of all Jerusalem, the Zealots, driven to desperation, asked the Idumeans for assistance in preventing the delivery of the city to the Romans.
+When the Edomites arrived, the Zealots opened the gates of Jerusalem to them, and the Edomites slaughtered ben Hanan (Ananus ben Ananus) and his forces.

 After freeing the Zealots from the Temple, the Edomites and Zealots massacred the common people.
 Remnants of the rebel government summoned the peasant faction headed by Simon bar Giora to Jerusalem, in order to stand against the rampaging Zealots.
 While the charismatic Bar Giora took over much of the city, he did not attempt to restore the government, rather ruling by himself in a despotic manner.
 Bitter fighting between Zealot factions and Bar Giora continued until the Roman siege of 70 CE.

 Recognition

 The rebel Judean government was not recognized at any time by the Roman Empire and in fact enjoyed limited recognition amongst the rebel factions.
 The Jerusalem-based rebel government had little authority in the Galilee, where locals were not satisfied with the fact that a non-local, Joseph ben Matityahu, was appointed a regional commander, marginalizing John of Gischala and Justus of Tiberias, who rejected his authority.
 Furthermore, the Judean-based Zealots, the peasantry and most Idumean factions were never under the direct control of the government.
-Kingdom of Adiebene however did provide direct support to it, dispatching significant supplies and some 500 armed men in support.
+The Kingdom of Adiabene however did provide direct support to it, dispatching significant supplies and some 500 armed men in support.

-Aftermath

-Jerusalem mostly remained under the control of the Zealots until the year 70 CE, when it was sacked by Roman forces.